 6.7.
 What arrangements for climate control do you make for a pet in a truck parked in a no-idle area?

 6.8.
 Should a driver who does not have an APU-equipped truck not have a pet because of temperature issues?

 Pet Travel Questions: Bad Habits and Messes

 7.1.
-How do you keep your pet from destructive habits in your
+How do you keep your pet from destructive habits in your truck (like chewing things)?

 7.2.
 Assuming they come in contact with other people or animals, how do you keep your traveling pet from being aggressive toward them?

 7.3.
 How do you deal with pet messes in your truck (excrement, hair, sickness, etc.)?